In the 8x8 Virtual Office mobile app, take advantage of a powerful messaging experience with your colleagues and external contacts.

 To access your messages with a specific user or group of users, open the Messages tab to bring up your list of SMS and IM chats.
 Then, tap the desired user or group of users in the list to view your messages with them.

 When you first install the Virtual Office mobile app, you receive a prompt asking to allow the application to send you device-based notifications.
-If you decline the prompt, notifications are disabled by default; you can enable notifications again by opening the More tab and going to Settings.
+If you decline the prompt, notifications are disabled by default.
+To enable notifications again, tap your profile image icon in the app header to open your Profile screen, and go to Settings.

 If you do not see notifications despite being logged in, go to your device settings to enable notifications.
 You can then fine-tune your notification preferences from within the app.

 Note: In order to stay up-to-date on communications in Virtual Office, it is highly recommended that you enable notifications on your device.